NCAR/DART/guide/distributed_state.rst

 Distributed State
 =================

-The key part of RMA DART is having a state that is physically distributed across processors.
+The key part of DART is having a state that is physically distributed across processors.
 The location in memory of any part of the state vector (which processor and where in memory on that processor) is completely under the control of filter, not model_mod.
+This improvement was released in, and was the major reason for, Manhattan.

 Implications of this: